rxian/rxian.github.io/docs/index.md

 ---

-I am a fourth-year [CS](http://cs.illinois.edu) PhD student at the University of Illinois Urbana-Champaign, where I am fortunate to be advised by the great [Han Zhao](http://hanzhaoml.github.io), and to have worked with the glorious [Matus Telgarsky](http://mjt.web.engr.illinois.edu).
+I am a fifth-year [CS](http://cs.illinois.edu) PhD student at the University of Illinois Urbana-Champaign, where I am fortunate to be advised by the great [Han Zhao](http://hanzhaoml.github.io), and to have worked with the glorious [Matus Telgarsky](https://cims.nyu.edu/~matus/).
 Previously, I graduated from the [ECE](http://ece.illinois.edu) department with a BS degree.

 My interests lie broadly in machine learning, transfer learning, and natural language processing.
 I currently study fairness and domain adaptation.